 The section being monoclinally tilted, a fold test was not applicable.
-The reversals test [Tauxe, 2006], applied to Q1 and Q2 ChRM directions was negative after flipping reversed directions to antipodal normal orientations.
-The negative reversals test is expected with data including partially overprinted directions obtained from great circle analysis but it does not affect the validity of the reversed polarity determinations.
+The reversals test [Tauxe, 1998], applied to Q1 and Q2 ChRM directions, was negative after flipping reversed directions to antipodal normal orientations.
+The negative reversals test is expected with data including partially overprinted directions obtained from great circle analysis, but it does not affect the validity of the reversed polarity determinations.

-The resulting set of 220 Q1 and Q2 ChRM directions provides paleomagnetic polarity determination at an average interval of 10 m throughout the stratigraphic section with several larger gaps due to a lack of outcrop or the inadequacy of rock type (usually weathered coarse-grained sandstones) that yielded non-interpretable demagnetisation paths (Figure 3).

-Reversed polarity directions were unequivocally recognized but normal polarity directions have been determined more cautiously with regard to possible secondary normal overprints.
-In the lower part of the section, normal polarities are well-expressed in linear demagnetization paths and systematically observed in consecutive intervals yielding credit to these normal polarity zones.
-In addition, normal overprints observed in reversed polarity samples of the lower part usually do not persist above 300 °C such that higher temperature normal directions can be confidently identified.
-In the upper part of the section, however, normal polarity directions are often unstable, not systematically consecutive, and normal overprints of reversed direction are found in high temperature ranges suggesting some samples have been fully remagnetised.
+The resulting set of 220 Q1 and Q2 ChRM directions provides paleomagnetic polarity determination at an average interval of 10 m throughout the stratigraphic section with several larger gaps due to a lack of outcrop or the inadequacy of rock type (usually weathered coarse-grained sandstones) that yielded noninterpretable demagnetization paths (Figure 3).
+Reversed polarity directions were unequivocally recognized, but normal polarity directions have been determined more cautiously with regard to possible secondary normal overprints.
+In the lower part of the section, normal polarities are well expressed in linear demagnetization paths and systematically observed in consecutive intervals yielding credit to these normal polarity zones.
+In addition, normal overprints observed in reversed polarity samples of the lower part usually do not persist above 300°C such that higher-temperature normal directions can be confidently identified.
+In the upper part of the section, however, normal polarity directions are often unstable, not systematically consecutive, and normal overprints of reversed direction are found in high-temperature ranges suggesting that some samples have been fully remagnetized.

 3.3.3.
-Magnetostratigraphy: C-correlation to the Geomagnetic Paleomagnetic Polarity Time Scale (GPTS)
+Magnetostratigraphy: C Correlation to the Geomagnetic Paleomagnetic Polarity Timescale

-Because the dating from biostratigraphy or volcanic ash layers is not possible, our magnetostratigaphic study relies on detrital apatite fission track analysis to provide independent constraints for the correlation of our paleomagnetic results with the Geomagnetic Polarity Time Scale (GPTS) of [F M Gradstein, 2012].
-Several layers in the section are thus assigned a maximum depositional age based on unreset DAFT ages from the sedimentary series (Figures 3b & d, Table 1).
+Because the dating from biostratigraphy or volcanic ash layers is not possible, our magnetostratigaphic study relies on detrital apatite fission track analysis to provide independent constraints for the correlation of our paleomagnetic results with the geomagnetic polarity timescale (GPTS) of Gradstein [2012].
+Several layers in the section are thus assigned a maximum depositional age based on unreset DAFT ages from the sedimentary series (Figures 3b and 3d and Table 1).
 Polarity zones are defined by at least two consecutive paleomagnetic sites bearing the same polarity such that isolated points were discarded from the definition of polarity zones.
-20 polarity zones including 10 normal (N1 to N10) and 10 reversed (R1 to R10) were identified in the section (Figure 3).
-Because normal overprinting commonly occurs in the coarser grained top part of the section, the normal zones (N2, N3, N4 and N5) are considered less reliable and have been given less weight in the following correlations.
+Twenty polarity zones including 10 normal (N1 to N10) and 10 reversed (R1 to R10) were identified in the section (Figure 3).
+Because normal overprinting commonly occurs in the coarser-grained top part of the section, the normal zones (N2, N3, N4, and N5) are considered less reliable and have been given less weight in the following correlations.

 3.3.3.1.
-Correlation of the lower part of the section
+Correlation of the Lower Part of the Section